 * The references to services are those services which have allocations in Article 5.

+x Except for the following countries in Region 1 and Region 3, for which coordination under RR No 9.11 applies : […].

 Reasons: In order to facilitate the coexistence between IMT and BSS in the frequency band 1 452-1 492 MHz, the current regulatory procedures governing the relation between BSS and terrestrial services need to be modified by inserting a pfd value of -112 dBW/m²/MHz for Region 1 and Region 3 with the view to provide a more stable (long-term) situation to IMT.

 APPENDIX 5 (REV.WRC-15)